sma/dart_st72/README.md

 ### Implementation Details

-The original system was embedded into Squeak (which is a dialect of Smalltalk-80) and shared some code: Most if not all builtin types and of course the graphics subsystem.
+The original system was embedded into [Squeak](https://squeak.org/) (which is a dialect of Smalltalk-80 recreated by Alan Kay and Dan Ingalls) and shared some code: Most if not all built-in types and of course the graphics subsystem.

-Like with the Squeak host, I tried to reuse builtin Dart types.
+Like with the Squeak host, I tried to reuse built-in Dart types.

 I use Dart `int`, `double`, `bool`, and `List` to represent Smalltalk integer objects, floating point objects, the `false` object, and vectors of objects.
-I use Dart `String` as type for atom a.k.a. symbols.
-Then, I added an ad-hoc `Str` class that represents Smalltalk strings, which are mutable – a fact I didn't know but which I forgot over the years.
+I use Dart `String` as type for atoms a.k.a. symbols.
+Then, I added an ad-hoc `Str` class that represents Smalltalk strings, which are mutable – a fact I once did know but which I forgot over the years.
 I'm not sure whether mapping `nil` to Dart's `null` was a good idea.
 Last but not least, I added `StClass` to represent Smalltalk(-80) classes and `StObject` to represent instances of those classes.
 There's no meta shenanigan, though.

     Smalltalk-72 class      Dart equivalent
     ------------------      ---------------